Hamad International Airport

 Gamuda’s role in the project was to lead a consortium of experienced builders and engineers to complete the detailed design, procurement, construction, start-up and commissioning of airfield facilities capable of accommodating the latest widebody aircrafts.

-The works included two parallel runways (asphalt), three parallel taxiways (asphalt), twelve aircraft parking aprons (concrete), remote parking bays, drainage works, Airfield Ground Lighting (AGL) facilities complete with four sub-stations, two tunnels, three detention ponds and other related facilities.
+The works included two parallel runways (asphalt), three parallel taxiways (asphalt), twelve aircraft parking aprons (concrete), remote parking bays, drainage works, Airfield Ground Lighting (AGL) facilities complete with four sub-stations, two tunnels, three detention ponds, 75 linear kilometre of Glass Fibre Reinforced Pipe (GFRP) network of drainage pipes and other related facilities.

 The first runway is 4,850m x 60m and is one of the top ten longest runways in the world.
 The second runway is 4,250m x 20m.
 Four asphalt batch plants were established on-site, each with a production of 320T per hour, meaning that at peak, 10,000T of flexible pavement was laid daily.